Hythe Town F.C.: History

 Supporters subsequently formed a successor club, Hythe United, which joined Division One East of the Kent County League for the 1992–93 season.
 Despite only finishing sixth in their first season, the club was promoted to the Premier Division.
 After finishing ninth in the Premier Division in 1994–95, they rejoined the Kent League.
 In 2001 the club's name was changed to Hythe Town, and in 2008–09 they finished the season as Kent League runners-up.
 In 2010–11 the club were Kent League champions, earning promotion to Division One South of the Isthmian League.

 The 2010–11 season saw Hythe reach the first round of the FA Cup for the first time, losing 5–1 at Hereford United.
 They won the Kent Senior Cup for the first time the following season, defeating Dartford 1–0 in the final.
 A fourth-place finish in 2012–13 secured qualification for the promotion play-offs; the club went on to lose 3–0 to Faversham Town in the semi-finals.
 Another fourth-place finish in 2015–16 led to another play-off campaign, in which they were beaten 7–0 by Worthing in the semi-finals.
 The club finished fifth in the renamed South East Division in 2022–23, going on to beat Ramsgate on penalties in the play-off semi-finals before losing 1–0 to Whitehawk in the final.
-The 2024–25 season saw them finish second-from-bottom of the South East Division, resulting in relegation to the Premier Division of the Southern Counties East League.
+The 2024–25 season saw them finish second-from-bottom of the South East Division, resulting in relegation to the Premier Division of the Southern Counties East League The club finished bottom of the Premier Division the following season, resulting in a second successive relegation to Division One.